-I live vegan and of course also pay attention to my working materials, such as paints and brushes, that they do not contain animal components.
+Hartmut Kiewert lives and works in Leipzig.
+Consistently, he is vegan and hence also makes sure that his working materials, such as paints and brushes, do not contain any animal ingredients.

 Transgressing Borders and Tearing Them Down.
 Encounters between Humans and (Other) Animals